Continued fractions of cubic Laurent series: Introduction

 In this paper, instead of $\QQ[[z]]$, we consider the space $\QQ[[t^{-1}]]$ of the Laurent series.
 It admits a very similar theory of continued fractions to that in the classical case of real numbers.
 We make a brief introduction to it in Section~\ref{ssec_1_2} and refer to~\cite{poorten_1998} for more details.

-In this paper, we present several families of cubic algebraic Laurent series that admit continued fraction expansions in closed form.
-We provide them in the list below.
+Below we present the list of several families of cubic algebraic Laurent series that admit the continued fraction expansions in closed form.
 There is no reason to believe that this list is exhaustive.
-For each item there, $x$ is the unique solution of the corresponding cubic equation that satisfies $\deg(x)>0$.
+For each item there, $x=x(t)$ is the unique Laurent series in $\QQ[[t^{-1}]]$ that solves the corresponding cubic equation and satisfies $\deg(x)>0$.
+The existence and uniqueness of such $x$ is justified in Section~\ref{sec1} (Lemma~\ref{lem17}).
+The partial quotients in continued fractions are overlined to indicate that the rule for them is periodic, while the partial quotients themselves are not.
+The term $k$ in the notation indicates the periodic template's number where we start counting from $k=0$.

 {\bf 1.} For $3x^3 - 3tx^2 - 9x + t=0$ the continued fraction of $x$ is

 {\bf 2.} For $3x^3 - 3tx^2 + 9x - t=0$ the continued fraction of $x$ is